lucas-mior/brn2/README.md

 brn2 will open the filenames in your text editor of choice.
 You can then edit the filenames in the buffer and the changes will take place when you save and exit.
+- No arguments: filenames in current working directory
+- Single argument: filenames listed in this argument
+- 2 or more arguments: filenames passed as arguments

 By default it uses `$EDITOR` and if that is not set, it defaults to `vim`.